 Methods appear in the alert action menu when available for the alert’s source provider:

-Via AI Assistant
+Via AI assistant

 Keep’s AI assistant can automatically discover and invoke provider methods based on natural language requests by understanding multiple contexts: